-- When the printer runs out of paper, the print job could be lost.
+- The print job could be lost when the printer runs out of paper.
 Because INTELLIscribe saves a copy of each print job, data is no longer lost.

-- If the print server does not support a number of copies, you could use INTELLIscribe to reprint your document, giving you a total of 2 copies.
+- If the print server does not support a number of copies, you could use INTELLIscribe to reprint your document, giving you 2 copies.